-A student's account is considered in good financial standing when both of the following conditions are met:

-- All payment plan agreements have been respected or the account shows a positive balance; and - There are no outstanding obligations or fees to the Library, Bookstore, Housing, Cultural Program, Student Affairs, Multimedia, or Student Accounting Services at the end of a semester or academic year.
+A student's account is in good financial standing when there are no outstanding obligations or fees to the Library, Bookstore, Housing, Cultural Programs, Student Development, Multimedia, or Student Accounting Services.

 Transcripts, grades, graduation certificates and diplomas will not be issued to a student whose account is not in good financial standing.
-Students will be refused re-enrollment for the following semester, until all debts are cleared.
-Any balance due on a student account may exclude the student from participation in the graduation ceremony.
+Students may be refused re-enrollment for the following semester until all debts are cleared.
+A balance due on a student account may exclude the student from participating in the graduation ceremony.